Is Addiction A Preventable Disease?

 The nature of addiction is one that has plagued medical experts for decades.
 Experts now understand that it is not a moral failing, but a disease that can be treated.
 But debates have raged about whether it is a disease that can be prevented.
 Many prevention programs have suffered in finding an appropriate approach and have been either defunded or no longer operate.

-However, a major blow was dealt to prevention skeptics recently when President Obama announced that he and the nation were going to do their part in helping to prevent the disease of addiction.
+However, a major blow was dealt with prevention skeptics recently when President Obama announced that he and the nation were going to do their part in helping to prevent the disease of addiction.
 We are happy to hear this, as we’re major believers in prevention.

 That’s why we’re going to help you understand why the president’s investment in prevention is worth it.
 It can also help you understand how to keep your children free from drugs.